Kamalnl92/collisonDetectionCoppeliasimUR5/README.md

 # Problem

-gripper is not closed aligned when using <em>Newton</em> physics engine, see the image below
+gripper is not closed aligned when using <em>Newton physics engine</em>, see the image below

 ![](gripper.png)